Historical Books

 VI.
 1 and 2 Kings

-Solomon’s life degenerated spiritually and at the end of his life God gave a punishment.
-He ripped the nation of Israel apart politically.
-He actually separated north from south.
-Ten tribes in the north gathered together and became one political entity, taking the name Israel.
-Judah, with Simeon merged into it, became the southern tribe and took the name Judah.
-Thereafter, until the very end of Israel as any kind of political entity, there was division of north and south.
+C. So his life degenerated spiritually and at the end of his life God gave a punishment which was to rip apart the nation of Israel politically.
+He actually separated out north from south.
+Ten tribes in the north gathered together and became one political entity taking the Israel and one merged tribe in the south, Judah with Simeon merged into it, became the southern tribe and took the name Judah.
+So thereafter until the very end of Israel as any kind of political entity there was division, north and south.
 That division is reflected in the remainder of the books of Kings and Chronicles.
-It is also reflected quite often in the Prophets, who regularly speak of the sadness of that division and how wonderful it will be when God’s people can be reunited.
+It is also reflected quite often in the Prophets who regularly speak of the sadness of that division and how wonderful it will be when God’s people can be reunited.

-There is an exception to the story in 1 and 2 Kings that comes in the persons of Elijah and Elisha.
-Here are prophets who were not necessarily terribly popular and who were small potatoes compared to the hundreds of pagan prophets that were around in those days.
-They were prophets who were faithful to God, who preached His word, who lived for Him.
-They helped keep some people righteous, pure, orthodox during those days when increasingly the kings of Israel became enamored of everything other than orthodox worship.
-It finally got so bad that by the time of King Josiah, who is described for us in 1 Kings 22 and 23, the temple in Jerusalem was being used for every kind of pagan idolatrous activity, including temple prostitution.
-Josiah was, however, the last good king.
-With his death in 609 B.C., described for us in 2 Kings 23, the nation went on to a series of ungodly kings and to its ultimate demise at the hands of the Babylonians.
+D. There is an exception to the story in 1 and 2 Kings that comes in the persons of Elijah and Elisha.
+Here are prophets who are not necessarily terribly popular and who are small potatoes compared to the hundreds of pagan prophets that were around in those days but who were faithful to God, who preach His word, who live for Him, and who help keep some people righteous, pure, orthodox during those days when increasingly the kings of Israel became enamored of everything other than orthodox worship.
+It finally got so bad that by the time of King Josiah who is described for us in 1 Kings 22 and 23. the temple in Jerusalem was being used for every kind of pagan idolatress activity including even temple prostitution.
+Josiah was, however, the last good king with his death in 609 B.C. described for us in 2 Kings 23.
+The nation simply went on to a series of ungodly kings and to its ultimate demise at the hands of the Babylonians.

-The Babylonians exiled the people of Israel in its remainder state Judah.
-They took them by the thousands, all the capable people, all the leadership, all the original royal officials and so on.
-They moved them hundreds of miles away so that they would be unable to do anything by way of local resistance to Babylonian rule.
-Only the “people of the land” were left.
-As Jeremiah the prophet had predicted, there were seventy years, a lifetime, of exile for God’s people.
+E. The Babylonians exiled the people of Israel in its remainder state Judah.
+Took them by the thousands and all the capable people, all the leadership, all the original royal officials and so on, moved hundreds of miles away so that they would be unable to do anything by way of resistance locally to Babylonian rule and only the “people of the land” were left.
+And so as Jeremiah the prophet had predicted, there were seventy years, a lifetime, of exile for God’s people.

 VII.
 1 and 2 Chronicles